School Consolidation

 When will school closures and consolidation happen?

-If a school closure is approved, ARUSD will work closely with families to ensure a smooth transition to new schools.
-During this transition, in the 2025-2026 school year, families will have the option to apply to transfer to any other school of their choice in the district through an Intra-District Transfer.
-These transfers will be approved, subject to school capacity.
-Support services will be available to help students adjust. -
+The full list of closures and welcoming schools are listed on the ARUSD School Consolidation Webpage.
+For the 2025-2026 school year, impacted families will have the option to apply to transfer to any other school of their choice in the district through an Intra-District Transfer.
+These transfers will be approved, subject to school capacity. -

 Will special programs continue if schools are closed or consolidated?